 I am setting up Redmine for my department in which we have several software products.
 I am beginning to create one project per product, but I am now scratching my head as to what to do with the issue tracking...do I have one tracker for all projects or one tracker per project.
 What would be some pros and cons?

 I have seen that a developer who is on multiple projects can see an aggregated list of all issues assigned to them, no matter which tracker they are in.

 Another goal of mine is to have my management be able to see a complete list of issues, from all projects in one place instead of going from project to project.

 Anyone have any advice as to how I should set up my tracker(s) for my projects?

-RE: What is better, one tracker for all projects, one tracker per project? - Added by Nick Read over 9 years ago
+RE: What is better, one tracker for all projects, one tracker per project? - Added by Anonymous over 11 years ago

 Create one tracker for each issue "type" that you need to represent.
 For example, here on Redmine you have "Feature", "Defect" and "Patch".